EvictionLab/eviction-lab-website/content/eviction-tracking/minneapolis-saint-paul.md

 {{% report_chart id="avg" data="/uploads/minneapolis_barchart.csv" %}}

 # Changes in eviction filings

 Eviction filings in the Twin Cities were running below historical averages in January and February of 2020.<sup>1</sup> That pattern accelerated in March, and in May eviction filings in Hennepin and Ramsey Counties were 98% below average.
-Filings have increased very slightly since then, but remain well below historical averages.
+Filings have increased since then, reaching above historical averages in March 2022.

 1. Eviction filing data for Hennepin and Ramsey Counties were provided by the [Court Services Division of the Minnesota Judicial Branch](https://www.mncourts.gov/State-Court-Administrators-Office/Court-Services.aspx).
 Historical averages cover the years 2012-2019.

 {{%/ report_chart %}}

 {{% report_top_evictors id="topEvictorsSection" data="/uploads/minneapolis_hotspots_output.csv" %}}

 # Eviction Hotspots